yxtay/yxtay.github.io/readme.md

 toc: true
 ---

-Hi, my name is YuXuan Tay.
+Hi, my name is YuXuan Tay, a Data Scientist based in Singapore.
-I am a data scientist from Singapore.
+I am a Data Science Consultant in QuantumeBlack with Google Cloud Certification as a Professional Data Engineer.

 I build end-to-end machine learning systems to make business impact.
 This includes engineering data transformation pipelines, model development,